derekoda/CS448-NOCAP/README.md

 # CS448-NOCAP
+Update---5/10.2DO
+    Displaying flowchart on schedule page, needs some refinement for aesthetics.
+Will make it look good and add more functionality in next update.

 Update---5/10.1MH
-    Finished Logic for Scheduler now I have to send it back to flask and display as flow chart Update---5/9.2MH
+    Finished Logic for Scheduler now I have to send it back to flask and display as flow chart

+Update---5/9.2MH
-    75% done through generating a schedule working on some more logic and should be complete tonight Update---5/9.1MH
+    75% done through generating a schedule working on some more logic and should be complete tonight

+Update---5/9.1MH
     Completed filtering out requiremnents list now I have to push the list back to flask and generate a schedule.

 Update---5/8.2MH
     Schedule Generator is almost complete just need to figure how to delete a list that had its requirements completed.

 Update---5/5.5MH
     HTML Scraper now captures all courses required.
 Then passes them to the scheduler for processing.
 Then sends it back to the client via flask.

 Update---4/29 - 5/1.1MH
-    Started working on scrapping requirements from the html file to be able to generate a schedule for the student.
+    Started working on scraping requirements from the html file to be able to generate a schedule for the student.

 Update---4/13//4.3.MH
     Fixed div CSS on degreeflow it now populates centered with a rounded border.